Patrick Grant (designer): Early life and education

 Grant was born in Edinburgh, and raised in the city's Morningside district.
 His Musselburgh-born father, James (1940–2020), managed the pop band Marmalade before becoming an accountant at RMJM and mini rugby coach.
 His mother, Susan, worked for the University of Edinburgh.
 His maternal grandfather, Flt.
 Lt.
 Walter Henry Ewen FitzEarle of Rosskeen, was killed in action in the Second World War when his plane was shot down while flying for the Royal Air Force; Grant keeps his wardrobe trunk, which had previously belonged to his great-grandfather Walter FitzEarle, the bandmaster of the King's Own Scottish Borderers, in his design studio.
 His other grandfather worked as a yarn designer in Galashiels, Scottish Borders.
 He has a younger sister, Victoria, who works for his businesses.

 Grant attended South Morningside Primary School, then Edinburgh Academy before joining Barnard Castle School as a boarding pupil.
 Grant explained that "My parents thought it would be better for me to be away from home.
 They have good friends who live not far from Barnard Castle and their two sons were there.
 So they knew the school and said it was good for rugby and I was mad on rugby."
 Whilst at Barnard Castle he represented Scotland at rugby union at U18 and U19 level.
 He took a gap year after school and played for West Hartlepool R.F.C., although his rugby career was cut short by a shoulder injury.
 Grant lists his early fashion influences as Barbour, Burberry, Hunter, Lyle & Scott and Pringle.

-Grant completed a degree in material sciences at the University of Leeds in 1994.
+Grant completed a degree in materials science at the University of Leeds in 1994.
 He chose an engineering degree because of "a fascination with how things are made".
 His course included a year spent at the University of Orleans.

 Following graduation Grant relocated to the United States where he worked as a ski instructor, as a counsellor at a summer camp in Santa Cruz, California, as a nanny, a landscape gardener, and a model agent.
 He returned to Britain in 1995 to take up a career in marketing, first at cable-makers BICC and Corning, before moving to optical components manufacturer Bookham Technology in 2000.
 From 2004, Grant studied for an MBA degree, funded by Bookham, at Saïd Business School, University of Oxford, where he was a member of New College.
 His thesis, completed in October 2005, concerned the regeneration of luxury fashion brands such as Burberry, and was titled "Is Burberry's formula for brand revitalisation replicable?".